+(a) Given statement is false because the displacement of an object which travels a certain distance and comes back to its initial position is zero.

 Page: 102

-If the farmer starts at a random point around the perimeter of the square, his net displacement after traveling 140m will lie between 10m and 14.14m.

-3. Which of the following is true for displacement? (a) It cannot be zero. (b) Its magnitude is greater than the distance travelled by the object.

-Solution

-Neither of the statements are true.
-Statement (a) is false because the displacement of an object which travels a certain distance and comes back to its initial position is zero.
-Statement (b) is false because the displacement of an object can be equal to, but never greater than the distance traveled.
+(b) Given statement is false because the displacement of an object can be equal to, but never greater than the distance travelled.

 Intext Questions - 2

 1. Distinguish between speed and velocity.

-Solution Difference Between Speed and Velocity Velocity Speed It refers to the displacement of a given It refers to the distance moved by an object object over a time interval. over a time interval.
-It has a specific direction It does not have any direction. $Velocity = \frac{displacement}{time}$ Speed = $\frac{\text{distance}}{\text{time}}$ Velocity can hold a negative value Speed cannot hold a negative value.
-2. Under what condition(s) is the magnitude of average velocity of an object equal to its average speed?
-Solution Since average speed is the total distance traveled in a time frame and velocity is the total displacement in the time frame, the magnitude of average velocity and average speed will be the same when the total

-Page: 103 distance traveled is equal to the displacement.
+Solution Difference Between Speed and Velocity Velocity Speed Velocity can be defined as the rate at which an object changes position in a certain direction The rate at which an object covers a certain distance is known as speed The velocity of the object changes with the change in direction, therefore the object must follow one direction The average speed will continue to count even if the object changes direction Vector quantity Scalar quantity Velocity can be zero, negative, or positive Speed can never be negative or zero 2.
+Under what condition(s) is the magnitude of average velocity of an object equal to its average speed?
+Solution Since average speed is the total distance travelled in a time frame and velocity is the total displacement in the time frame, the magnitude of average velocity and average speed will be the same when the total distance travelled is equal to the displacement.
 3. What does the odometer of an automobile measure?

-Solution The odometer measures the total distance traveled by the automobile.
+Solution An odometer, or odograph, is a device that measures the distance travelled by an automobile based on the perimeter of the wheel as the wheel rotates.
 4. What does the path of an object look like when it is in uniform motion?
 Solution The path of an object in uniform motion is a straight line.
 5. During an experiment, a signal from a spaceship reached the ground station in five minutes.
 What was the distance of the spaceship from the ground station?
 The signal travels at the speed of light, that is, 3×10^8 m/s.
-Solution Given that the signal travels in a straight line, the distance between the spaceship and the ground station is equal to the total distance traveled by the signal.
+Solution Given that the signal travels in a straight line, the distance between the spaceship and the ground station is equal to the total distance travelled by the signal.
 5 minutes = 560 seconds = 300 seconds.